All GLP-1 medications from licensed 503A pharmacies Browse Products

 Side-by-side comparison of key features and pricing

 Germany's pricing approach exemplifies effective cost control through the Institute for Quality and Efficiency in Health Care (IQWiG).
-This agency conducts comprehensive benefit assessments that directly influence pricing negotiations between pharmaceutical companies and the Federal Joint Committee.
+This agency conducts thorough benefit assessments that directly influence pricing negotiations between pharmaceutical companies and the Federal Joint Committee.
 Ozempic's negotiated price of approximately $155 per month reflects this systematic evaluation process.

 The German system requires manufacturers to justify pricing based on additional therapeutic benefit compared to existing treatments.
 Since semaglutide demonstrated superior efficacy to existing diabetes medications in the SUSTAIN clinical trial program, Novo Nordisk received approval for a premium price, but one significantly lower than the unrestricted US market price.